-City Manager's Office: Director of Arts and Culture.
+City Manager's Office: Director of Arts and Culture and full-time Administrative Support position in the City Clerk's Office converted from Part-time position.

 Planning and Development Services: Inspector position added for expanded rental registration program and an adjustment made to the portion of existing positions to be paid from budgeted funds due to grants.